remotesynth/enterprise-auth-docs/openid.md

 Now that our Azure Active Directory is set up, let's look at the values within Azure that we need to complete the Enterprise Authentication form within NativeScript Sidekick.

 * **Name**: Any name you choose.
-* **Provider URI**, **Grant Endpoint** and **Issuer Identifier** : All three of these values can be found in the Open ID Connect metadata document provided by Azure.
+* **Provider URI**, **Grant Endpoint** and **Issuer Identifier** : All three of these values can be found in the OpenID Connect metadata document provided by Azure.
 Azure's [documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-openid-connect-code#openid-connect-metadata-document) indicates that the Open ID Connect metadata document can be found at:

   ```
   https://login.microsoftonline.com/{tenant}/.well-known/openid-configuration